NazariyDA/Titled-Tuesday-Chess-Analytics/README.md

 * **Rating Tier:** Classification of players into rating categories, ranging from Candidate Masters (up to 2200) to Super Grandmasters (2700+).

+## 🛠️ Tech Stack & Architecture

+The project was implemented using the classic architecture for corporate analytics solutions (DWH/BI).
+All logic, aggregations, and complex statistical metrics are calculated at the **SQL** level, ensuring maximum performance and a lightweight final model in **Power BI**.

+* ### SQL Stage: Transformation and Metric Calculation (ELT Layer)

 ## <img width="25" height="25" alt="image" src="https://github.com/user-attachments/assets/6793dbc4-3d2d-4088-bf15-df94174bfd8f" /> **Insights & Analysis**

 * ### Top 10 Players by Accuracy and Consistency